Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Simulation studies

 \subsubsection{Results}

-We compare the results from coupled particle MCMC (Algorithm~\ref{alg:cmcmc}) with $\rho =1$ and $\rho=0.9$ using $N=25$ particles to the two-scale coupling of \citet[Section~3.2]{Biswas2020} which provides a direct coupling of the MCMC algorithm that we use as the inner MCMC step.
+We compare the results from coupled particle MCMC (Algorithm~\ref{alg:cmcmc}) with $\rho =1$ and $\rho=0.9$ using $N=25$ particles to the two-scale coupling of \citet[Section~3.2]{Biswas2020} which provides a direct coupling of an MCMC algorithm that we use as the inner MCMC step.
 Algorithm~\ref{alg:cmcmc} with $\rho=0.9$ uses this same coupling of the inner MCMC when calling Algorithm~\ref{alg:ccsmc}.
-The three coupled MCMCs are run 128 times each for $l=10^3$ iterations.
-Figure~\ref{fig:horseshoe} presents the results analogous to Figure~\ref{fig:mix_gauss}.
+We do not present the results for smaller values of $\rho$ as they are not competitive due to too large meeting times.
+The three coupled MCMCs are run $R=128$ times each for $l_\max=10^3$ iterations.
+Figure~\ref{fig:horseshoe} presents the results analogously to Figure~\ref{fig:mix_gauss}.

 Coupled particle MCMC meets in fewer iterations than the coupled MCMC from \citet{Biswas2020}.
 Nonetheless, coupled particle MCMC takes more computation time to achieve the same estimation accuracy.
 One reason for this is the mixing of the coupled MCMC as shown in Figure~\ref{fig:horseshoe} with a much higher integrated autocorrelation time for coupled particle MCMC.
 Another reason is that the computational cost of the outer particle MCMC step in Algorithm~\ref{alg:cmcmc} is much higher than that of a single inner MCMC step.
-This increased cost of particle methods can be alleviated by parallelizing across particles if the main concern is elapsed real time rather than cumulative CPU time across CPU cores.
-The results for `$\hat{\var}(\bar{h}_k^l)\times \text{time}$' show that it is not sufficient to only consider meeting times when assessing coupled MCMC for unbiased estimation if the MCMC algorithms compared differ in mixing or computational cost.
+This increased cost of particle methods could be alleviated by parallelizing across particles if the main concern is elapsed real time rather than cumulative CPU time across CPU cores. \ad{More generally, effective direct couplings of (inner) MCMC, like the method from \citet{Biswas2020}, would often be superior if available, as any improved coupling through SMC methods does not justify their added cost.
+On the other hand, coupled particle MCMC can be useful when effective direct coupling is not available. } The results for `$\hat{\var}(\bar{h}_k^l)\times \text{time}$' show that it is not sufficient to only consider meeting times when assessing coupled MCMC for unbiased estimation if the MCMC algorithms compared differ in mixing or computational cost.

 Figure~\ref{fig:horseshoe} suggests that conditional SMC mixes better than PIMH but results in a worse coupling of the outer MCMC.
-Here, the improvement over PIMH in mixing does not outweigh the worse coupling of conditional SMC at $l=10^3$ outer MCMC iterations.
+Here, the improvement over PIMH in mixing does not outweigh the worse coupling of conditional SMC \ad{and the associated variance of the bias correction term} at $l=10^3$ outer MCMC iterations. \ad{For $l$ sufficiently large, the relative contribution of the bias correction term would vanish resulting in lower `$\hat{\var}(\bar{h}_k^l)\times \text{time}$' for conditional SMC than for PIMH, though such $l$ might not be computationally feasible.}